mpkuse/opencv4.8_tutorial/readme.md

-# Opencv4.5 Example
+# Opencv4.8 Example

-Trying out the newest opencv with the latest tools
+Trying out the newest opencv with the latest tools.
+Idea is to develop a set of examples with the latest opencv.
+Also make all the needed library environment for computer vision developers (especially SLAM) in one place with a docker.

 ## Docker
 The supplied docker has opencv4.8 already setup and installed with graphics.